All About Espresso

 Espresso is a brewing method that results in brewing by using Pressure from an espresso machine.

 How much Pressure should we have to make Espresso?
-9 bar
+That answer is 9 bars of pressure!

 The flow / taste sequence of Espresso during extractions are: Acidity First *5s - 13s of extraction Sweetness Second *14s - 25s of extraction Bitterness / Body Third *26s - 35s of extraction